badatkovaak/qoi/README.md

-An implementation of qoi to raw binary encoder/decoder
+An implementation of QOI to raw binary encoder/decoder

-Specification of the qoi format can be found here https://qoiformat.org
+Specification of the QOI format can be found here https://qoiformat.org